hyperledger/identus-docs/documentation/docs/quick-start.md

 <Tabs>
 <TabItem value="js" label="Typescript Sample APP">

-1. Open http://localhost:3000 in your browser, paste the mediator peer DID, and click **Start** after.
+1. Open http://localhost:3000 in your browser, paste the mediator peer DID (obtained from the `from` attribute after fetching from the mediator's invitation endpoint), and click **Start** after.

 </TabItem>